What are the Portal's main objectives?

-Currently, data presented in the world map and materials available in the tools section are updated every three months; new thematic pages are published every 2-3 months; blogs or videos bi-monthly; and the section on migration governance data is updated on an ongoing basis.
+Currently, data presented in the world map and materials available in the tools section are updated as new data and tools become available; new thematic pages are published every 2-3 months; blogs or videos every 1-2 months; and the section on migration governance data is updated on an ongoing basis.

 Will the Portal feature national data?

 At first instance, the Portal includes international data sources.
 International sources are often based on national sources that have been aggregated at the international level based on official mandates of international organizations.
 Our various reviews of migration data along key themes already include references to national data sources.